serbrio/mooc_csb_2025/Project_I/REPORT.md

 - CommonPasswordValidator
 - NumericPasswordValidator

-To fix the flaw, add password validation to the registration form: https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/forms.py#L11 (Line 11 in forms.py).
+To fix the flaw, add password validation to the registration form, i.e. reimplement the clean() method of the form: https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/forms.py#L11 (Line 11 in forms.py).

 As there is custom "Account" model in the application, to make password validation work, add property **password_validator_target** to the model, which will be checked by validator: